bombkiml/beech-api/README.md

 #
 ### # Using with command line interface (CLI)

   Usage:
     $ node beech [options] [arguments] <special>
+    $ node beech                     The Beech development with express server you can config app_port in `app.config.js`

   Options:
-	  -?|-h, --help                               Display this help message
+    ?|-h, --help                     Display this help message
     -v, --version                    Display this application version

-	Beech call Express server
-	  $ node beech                                The Express server start, you can config app_port in `app.config.js`

   The following commands are available:

-	Generater endpoints & models
-	  $ node beech -g|generate {endpointsName}       Create a new endpoints
+    $ node beech -g {endpoint}       Create a new endpoints, test, You might using <special> `--require=Model1,Model2,..`
-		                                           - New endpoints
-						           - New .spac (unit test)
-							   - You might using <special> ``--require=ModelName1,ModelName2,..``
                                      for require model file in generate processing
-	  $ node beech -g|generate {modelsName} --model  Create a new models
+    $ node beech -g {model} --model  Create a new models
-		                                           - New models

 #
 ### # Development
 Want to contribute or join for Great Job!, You can contact to me via